TiagoGrosso/instagram-graph-api-lib/CONTRIBUTING.md

 Then clone/fork the repo, do the changes you see fit and submit them in a Pull Request!
 Our dedicated team of 1 lonely dev will try to address it and give you feedback as soon as possible!

+You can also help by contributing to Pull Request reviews or by opening new issues and starting discussions on the future of this repo.

 ## General Guidelines

 The repo enforces pretty much everything by itself with the tools it has embedded into it.